pierr3/ModeS/README.md

+# This project is now maintained by Oliver Gruetzmann on [ogruetzmann/ModeS](https://github.com/ogruetzmann/ModeS), please download the plugin from there.
+This repository is only here for archiving purposes.

 # Mode S plugin

 This plugin was designed to simulate mode S correlation on EuroScope, for use on the VATSIM Network.
 Just load the plugin in EuroScope, and squawk 1000 will be assigned for all aircrafts on the ground flying within the mode S airspace.